 The way the internet is used and different services are accessed have changed drastically with the introduction of the Internet of Things at the industry level.
 Today, people are extensively using IoT in the form of wearables, at the workplace, as smart home solutions, etc. It has helped to make the life of people more productive and easier.

-Unfortunately, using IoT devices has led to several data privacy and security issues.
+Unfortunately, using IoT platforms has led to several data privacy and security issues.
 If you are planning to implement an IoT network at an organizational level, it is important that you have an idea about such challenges.

 Every now and then, new IoT devices are launched in the market and they all come with vulnerabilities that are yet to be discovered.
 One of the crucial reasons for vulnerabilities in IoT devices is the lack of resources and time spent by manufacturers on such devices.

 Say, for example, smart fingerprint padlock can be easily accessed using a Bluetooth key that comes with a similar MAC address like the device, or the fitness tracker remains available for pairing even after pairing with a device.

 Moreover, there are no proper IoT security standards followed across the globe and this leads to the creation of IoT devices with poor security features by the manufacturers.
 In short, security does not remain as the prime concern for the manufacturers that are looking for ways to develop IoT devices with an internet connection.